Knut Roder

 Summary

-As Senior Lecturer and BA Politics Course Leader, Knut provides overall academic leadership on the BA (Hons) Politics degree.
-Working with the Head of Politics, he helps set the direction and development of the award, working on module and curriculum development, administration of the course to meet internal and external standards and the fostering of a strong BA Politics team ethic and identity.
-He is also Year Tutor for Level 6 BA Politics.
+In his previous role as Head of Politics, he worked on setting the direction and development of the BA (Hons) Politics and International Relations award, working on module and curriculum development, and administration of the course to meet internal and external standards.
+He also helped to foster a strong BA Politics and International Relations team ethic and identity.

 About